denyncrawford/POS/README.md

 # DeApp Solana POS

-Making a decent pos system with focus on simplicity and ease of use, also as a POC for the DeApp ecosystem.
+Making a decent open source pos system with focus on simplicity and ease of use, also as a POC for the DeApp ecosystem.
 Including a solana wallet as plugin with solana pay as payment gateway.

 ## run